edwardshen123/ZombieMiami/README.md

 ###1/18/15
 * Added unique firing delay for weapons Edward

+###1/20/14
+* Took a new perspective on the maze based on some questions online Pooneet

 ###Currently in progress
 * Add Title Screen, Implement masks, Add more weapons Edward
+* Maze Pooneet

 ###To Do List
 * Add Graphics